vekatze/neut/book/src/terms.md

 ### Semantics

-The value of a rune literal is a Unicode codepoint encoded in UTF-8.
+The value of a rune literal is a Unicode code point encoded in UTF-8.

 The underlying representation of a rune is an int32.